 - NYE at Bradleys Head: Athol Lawn: On the Mosman foreshore, Bradley's Head has great views of the harbour and is an affordable North Shore option.
 There's no food or drink available for purchase, but the lawn year just beckons for BYO picnics.
 Starts from 3pm.
 Tickets from $30 for adults, $15 for children 5-15, $70 for a family of two adults and two children, free for children younger than five.

 We do throw quite a party on New Year’s Eve.
 If you don’t want to battle the commute home, or are visiting our fair city, then here are some top spots to book into that will provide you with the perfect view to kick off the New Year.
+If you're looking for more options, check out our top picks of the best budget hotels and splurges on accommodation with views of the fireworks.
 Note: limited rooms available.

 Images: City of Sydney And Sydneynewyearseve.com